Sainan/1.51-Crossmap/README.md

-# 1.51 Crossmap
+# GTA V Crossmap

-For all your GTA V modding needs.
+For your GTA V mods targeting 1.52 and 1.51.

-Unless, of course, you want to use them in GTA Online.
+You are not allowed to use this for mods that support and/or allow usage in GTA Online.

-Because modders care for legal text, right?

 ## Credits